samjulien/blog/_posts/2018-07-24-a-look-at-the-android-ml-kit-sdk.markdown

 ## Face Detection with ML Kit SDK

 The [face detection API](https://firebase.google.com/docs/ml-kit/detect-faces) can detect human faces in visual media (digital images and video).
 Given an image, the API returns the position, size and orientation (the angle the face is oriented with respect to the camera) of any detected faces.
 For each detected face, you can also get landmark and classification information.
 Landmarks are points of interest within a face such as right eye, left eye, nose base, bottom mouth, e.t.c.
 Classification determines whether the face displays certain facial characteristics.
 ML Kit currently supports two classifications: eyes open and smiling.
 The API is available on-device.

+{% include tweet_quote.html quote_text="@Android developers can now detect faces with ease using the new #MachineLearning SDK introduced by Google." %}

 ## Barcode Scanning with ML Kit SDK